microsoft/pxt/docs/writing-docs/macros.md

 ### javascript

-If you need a rendering of typescript, javascript code, specify the language as typescript
+If you need a rendering of typescript, javascript code, specify the language as ``typescript``.

     ```typescript
     let x = 0;